 File a Declaration of Readiness to Proceed

-In order to get a hearing with a judge, you will have to file a Declaration of Readiness to Proceed, which is confirmation that you intend to proceed with your appeal.
+To get a hearing with a judge, you will have to file a Declaration of Readiness to Proceed, which is confirmation that you intend to proceed with your appeal.
 A mandatory settlement conference will be scheduled for you and your claims administrator.
-You can represent yourself at this hearing, but you are also within your right to hire a workers’ comp attorney to represent you.
+You can represent yourself at this hearing, but you are also within your rights to hire a workers’ comp lawyer to represent you.
 A workers’ compensation attorney may be more equipped to argue your case.

 Attend the Mandatory Settlement Conference (MSC)